Welcome to Tulum Mexico

 1. Explore The Tulum Mayan Ruins

 The Tulum Ruins archaeological site is most likely what brought you to the region in the first place, so go see it!
 The energy of this magical, ancient place is what has been calling tourists here for centuries.
 The ruins are perched over the sea in a breathtaking locale near Tulum Centro.

 Guides are available at the entrance if you are keen to really understand the historical significance of the place, but strolling solo is always a pleasure too.

-If you’d like a private tour including guide and transport from your hotel in Tulum or Akumal, this tour is the most highly rated.
+If you’d like a private tour including guide and transport from your hotel, this tour is the most highly rated.

 For more info on visiting the Tulum Ruins, check out our Tulum Ruins Visitors Guide.

-About 30-40 minutes north of Tulum are a cluster of world famous adventure parks that are unlike anything you’ve probably experienced before.
-The most famous is Xcaret with its meandering canals you can swim through, incredible beach coves, cultural shows, jungle hikes and so much more.
-They are a little pricey, but the adventure parks are widely considered a must do in the area.
-Other very popular parks include Xplor with its caves, ziplines, rafting and ATV’s, Xel-Ha with its waterslides, snorkeling, mangrove tubing and other water activities, Xplor Fuego nighttime torchlight adventure, Xenotes cenote experience, Xoximilco floating fiesta and the oddly popular Xenses optical illusion park.
+Just north of Tulum are a cluster of world famous adventure parks unlike anything you’ve probably experienced before.
+The most famous is Xcaret, with its meandering canals you can swim through, incredible beach coves, cultural shows, jungle hikes, and so much more.
+They are a little pricey, but the adventure parks are widely considered a must-do in the area.
+Other very popular parks include Xplor with its caves, ziplines, rafting and ATVs, Xel-Ha with its waterslides, snorkeling, mangrove tubing and other water activities, Xplor Fuego a nighttime torchlight adventure, Xenotes cenote experience, Xoximilco floating fiesta and the oddly popular Xenses optical illusion park.
 We HIGHLY recommend purchasing tickets for these parks in advance as the parks have limited capacity and long ticket lines.